 The author says that there are ways to reduce .
 Why is it good to reduce this number?

 There are only three ways to make money:

 Three less obvious ways to leverage other people.
 The more you become adept at these methods, the less direct time and capital investment are required to grow your business.

 OPR - Other's People Resources: co-opt with other people's resources.
 Before you create or manage any resource with your time, you should ask yourself who is doing the same work and how you might use their work.
-SaaS constitutes ORP - you don't need to invest time in building the platform, you can use the existing ones.
+SaaS constitutes ORP - you don't need to invest time building the platform.
+You can use the existing ones.

 OPC - Other's People Customers: "almost without exception, the most expensive, difficult, and time-consuming aspect of a business is acquiring needed new customers, one by one, by your own advertising, marketing, and selling".
 You should find ways to access OPCs, even automating them, to put in your business.

 This chapter talks about Time Vampires, which are people who take your time and energy all day.
 Dan defines some Time Vampires:

 Mr. Have-You-Got-a-Minute: they're always asking for "have you got a minute?" or "I just need a couple of minutes of your time?", for every random thought and question that pass to their mind (these requests take away your productivity because of the inefficiency of the human multitasking).
 Solution: discipline yourself and your team to organize the questions and communicate everything at once - not one thing at a time.